aseem2625/PureJS-HTML5Game/README.md

   * Ball to controller-player :yet to be done
   * Controller-Player to box edges: DONE
 * Score update on ball hit to mad balls : yet to be done
-* Bug: Related to Controller-player's movement on keypress and smooth movement
+* Bug: Related to Controller-player's movement on keypress and smooth movement : yet to be done
-* Bug: Pressing Arrow key vanishes the player while count down
+* Bug: Pressing Arrow key vanishes the player while count down: yet to be done